Find answers to the most common questions about our Instrumental Music Program.

 Belmont, MA 02478

-David French Music Company handles instrument rentals for the Belmont Public Schools.
+David French Music Company is the primary vendor for instrument rentals for the Belmont Public Schools.
 They visit our schools each week to deliver supplies and to pick up/drop off instruments for repair.
+Families are not required to rent their instrument from David French Music if they prefer for acquire an instrument from another vendor, but only our primary vendor will make weekly service visits to our schools.

-One day each September, David French Music (DFM) holds a Rental Day in the Belmont High School cafeteria from 3:00-7:00 pm.
+One day each September we hold Instrument Rental Day in the Belmont High School cafeteria from 3:00-7:00 pm.
 (Announcements will be made in September with the exact date.)
-Parents can bring their children during this time to enter into a rental contract with DFM and to pick up their instrument.
+Parents can bring their children during this time to enter into a rental contract with our primary vendor and to pick up their instrument.
+Alternatively, families may make other arrangements with a vendor of their choice to rent/purchase instruments.

-This varies from instrument to instrument, generally from $29-50/month.
+This varies from instrument to instrument and vendor to vendor, but the general range is from $29-50/month.
 Please visit www.davidfrenchmusic.com for detailed rental information, or call David French Music at (800)366-5993.
-DFM also offers scholarship instruments to families in need of assistance.
+David French Music also provides scholarship instruments to families in need of assistance.
+For information and rates from other vendors, please contact the vendor directly.

-Call David French Music at (800)366-5993 prior to Rental Day and they will make arrangements to deliver your instrument to school.
+If you are planning to rent through David French Music, you can call them at (800)366-5993 prior to Rental Day and they will make arrangements to deliver your instrument to school.
 String players will need to be sized prior to ordering, so it is highly recommended that you attend Instrument Rental Day.

 *Please be aware that students must have an instrument by the second lesson in order to participate in the Instrumental Music program.